Hair loss

 The result of a hormone disorder?

-Androgenetic hair loss occurs when women produce too many male hormones.
+The androgenetic type occurs when women produce too many male hormones.
 In men, androgenetic hair loss is physiological.

 Contact us